Wontfallo/Wonthound/Readme.md

 This is a **simple addition that delivers the largest impact**.
 Built from the cheapest parts on Amazon, delivered in 2 days:

-- 💰 The **CYD is $15** — how often does anyone actually use the other RF modules?
+- 💰 The **2.4 GHz $3 bucks NO EXTRA CAP NEEDED!
+Why?
+Because this is the correct way. ** — how often does anyone actually use the other RF modules?
 Not me.
 - ⚡ All I wanted was simple: **access to the pin** to use the exposed SPI port for the 2.4GHz module.
 - 🧼 Look at this **clean build**.
 - 🔍 Also, I was sick of needing reading glasses to see the tiny font on the screen.